-The list of solid wastes prohibited against import includes some 84 types, such as urban garbage, medical waste, waste organic solvent, waste clothes, waste tyres and tyre pieces, battery waste and scrap, used batteries, waste animal and plant products, waste rubber and leather, waste speciality paper, waste glass, as well as household appliances and waste electric motors including airconditioners, televisions and computers (including their parts and accessories, dismantled parts, broken parts and scraps unless stipulated otherwise by the state).
+Following a revision of the solid wastes regulations in China in 2020, some types of MARPOL Annex II and III materials are prohibited from import from 1st January 2021.
+The list of prohibited solid wastes includes some 84 types, such as urban garbage, medical waste, waste organic solvent, waste clothes, waste tyres and tyre pieces, battery waste and scrap, used batteries, waste animal and plant products, waste rubber and leather, waste speciality paper, waste glass, as well as household appliances and waste electric motors including air-conditioners, televisions and computers (including their parts and accessories, dismantled parts, broken parts and scraps unless stipulated otherwise by the state).
 The container operator's booking department needs to be familiar with such prohibitions.

-44.2.3 EU Regulations
+44.2.3 European Union (EU) Regulations

 Commission Regulation (EC) 660/2014 amended Regulation 1013/2006 that had applied since 12th July 2007 covering the shipment of waste (Reference 73).
 Commission Regulation (EC) 1379/2007 amended Annexes 1A, 1B, VII and VIII of Regulation (EC) 1013/2006 (Reference 74).
-Annexes III, IIIA and IIIB covered different types of non-hazardous waste, whilst annexes IV and IVA covered different types of hazardous waste.
-These regulations were supplemented by Regulation (EC) 1418/2007 concerning the export for recovery of certain waste listed in Annex III or IIIA to certain countries to which the OECD (Organisation for Economic Co-operation and Development) Decision on the control of transboundary movements of waste does not apply.
+Annexes III, IIIA and IIIB of this regulation covered different types of non-hazardous waste, whilst Annexes IV and IVA covered different types of hazardous waste.
+These regulations were supplemented by Regulation (EC) 1418/2007 "concerning the export for recovery of certain waste listed in Annex III or IIIA... to certain countries to which the OECD [Organisation for Economic Co-operation and Development] Decision on the control of transboundary movements of waste does not apply".
 Under these rules, stricter procedures must be followed (Reference 75).

-Despite several EC regulations, gaps were identified in the enforcement and inspections carried out by EU member states.
+Despite several EC regulations, gaps were identified relating to proper enforcement and inspections carried out by EU member States.
 Regulation 660/2014 is designed to cover these gaps by strengthening Regulation 1013/2006 and providing a mechanism for planning of waste shipment inspections and to prevent illegal shipments.
-It also requires member states to make publicly available the outcomes of inspections and any measures taken, including penalties imposed on any parties.
+It also requires member States to make publicly available the outcomes of inspections and any measures taken, including penalties imposed on any parties.

-It also clarified that the inspection of shipments must include verification of documents, confirmation of identity and physical checking of waste at any of the following stages of transport:
+It also clarified that the inspection of shipments must include verification of documents, confirmation of identity and, where appropriate, physical checking of waste.
+Inspections could take place in particular at any of the following stages:

-- a) at the point of origin, carried out with the producer, holder or notifier; - b) at the point of destination, including interim and non-interim recovery or disposal, carried out with the consignee or the facility; - c) at the frontiers of the Union; and/or - d) during the shipment within the Union.
+- "a) at the point of origin, carried out with the producer, holder or notifier; - b) at the point of destination, including interim and non-interim recovery or disposal, carried out with the consignee or the facility; - c) at the frontiers of the Union; and/or - d) during the shipment within the Union".

-Under the present regulations (EC Regulation 1418/2007) (Reference 75), there are three options:
+Under the Regulation (EC) 1418/2007 (Reference 75), currently in force as amended, there are three options for controlling the export of wastes: